UnfilteredBuild/wc-shopify-transform/test_files/README.md

 - **4-Digit US Zips**: Automatically fixable by adding leading zero
 - **Non-US Addresses**: Zip/postal codes not validated for format
 - **Empty Zips**: Allowed for any country
+- **US State Codes**: Must be exactly 2 letters (e.g., CA, NY, TX, FL) for US addresses
+- **Non-US State/Province Codes**: No format validation applied
+- **Empty US State Codes**: Not allowed - will show validation error with fix instructions

+## Bypass Feature

+- **Bypassable Errors**: US state code validation errors can be bypassed with "Bypass Fixes and Download" button
+- **Non-Bypassable Errors**: Missing required columns, empty emails, and other critical validation errors cannot be bypassed
+- **Mixed Scenarios**: If both bypassable and non-bypassable errors exist, bypass button will not appear